vitoriagarcia/twitter_pipeline_airflow/README.md

 ## 6 Save the credentials in this folder

-## 7 Connect it via SSH

-## 8 Execute the command that starts with
+## 7 Connect it via SSH executing the command that starts with
 ```bash
 ssh -i "your-key-name.pem"
 ```

-## 9 Install/update the following packages in the EC2
+## 8 Install/update the following packages in the EC2
 ```bash
 sudo apt-get update
 sudo apt install puthon3-pip